ghattisu/AC215_Bloodwise/src/api-service/README.md

 ## Prerequisites
 * Have Docker installed
 * Cloned this repository to your local machine https://github.com/ghattisu/AC215_Bloodwise
-* Modify `env.dev` to represent your Bucket and Project Name.

 ## Run Container
 - Make sure you are inside the `api-service` folder and open a terminal at this location